 - Jessica Hammer was featured as a guest speaker at the 2017 Games for Change Festival, on the Civics and Social Issues Track for her work on Rosenstrasse.

-- Jessica and Moyra will be delivering a talk at Indiecade 2017 on designing historical games for social transformation.
+- Jessica and Moyra spoke at Indiecade 2017 on designing historical games for social transformation.